ezraroi/Human-AI-Collab/output/biological_substrates.md

 The "as-if body loop" contrasts with the **"body loop,"** where physical changes are actually transmitted to the brain to directly induce emotions, typically triggered by primary inducers (innate or learned sensory stimuli) through the amygdala and vmPFC, which stimulate the body and generate a specific somatic state.
 ### Local Failure Mode: Symbolic Overrun
 When the As-If Body Loop is weak, ignored, or bypassed, symbolic material (Channel 2) fails to trigger embodied simulation (Channel 1).
 This produces a flattening of experience where:
-- ideas feel clear but ungrounded,
+- ideas feel clear but ungrounded
-- insights appear instantly “true” without somatic resonance,
+- insights appear instantly “right” without Felt Sense verification
-- thinking becomes abstracted, polished, and brittle,
+- thinking becomes abstracted, polished, and brittle
-- the user loses access to the “tight vs. spacious” felt-sense discriminator.
+- the user loses access to the “tight vs. spacious” felt-sense discriminator

 This is the core failure mode of the As-If Body Loop.
 ### **Interaction Dynamics (Propagation Rules)**
 When the As-If Body Loop is offline or under-engaged:
-- Alpha-Function cycles proceed with Channel 2 material without Channel 1 regulation → leads to brittle pseudo-insight.
+- Alpha-Function cycles proceed with Channel 2 material without Channel 1 verification (via Felt Sense) → leads to brittle pseudo-insight.
 - **Journal entries become over-conceptualized** (heady, coherent, but not alive).
 - **Capacity (C)** does not increase properly, because metabolization lacks affective grounding.
 - **Future cycles begin from a false baseline**, since prior entries did not reflect embodied verification.